Basic Tools to Get Started

 Ok, so what am I talking about?
 I’ve broken down the essentials, the above and beyond, and the extra luxuries.
 I’m only speaking on what I started with and what went well for me.
 I’ll break down my reasoning for each recommendation.
+This list is focused primarily on tools used for event fabrications since that is our speciality (backdrops, bars, signs, etc).

 Essentials